COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 Service Units."

-IBM's recommended default MSOCOEFF is zero, but MXG had instead made
+IBM's recommended default MSOCOEFF is zero, but MXG had previously

 - So that both MSOUNITS in type30 and type 72 are non-zero.
 While

-memory service units are, in principle, terrible, because they
+memory service units are, in principle, poor metrics, because they

-ONLY record memory when the program is executing TCB CPU time,
+ONLY count memory when the program is executing TCB CPU time, and

-(because memory is not something a program chooses to use, but
+something a program chooses to use some amount of, but

-instead, memory is "doled out" to programs by WLM based on your
+real memory is "doled out" to programs by WLM, based

 I have used that variability to prove to management exactly why we